 The acid in the soil can limit (tie up) the availability of some nutrients, reducing the lawn’s ability to use those nutrients for growing a healthy lawn grass or turf grass.
 In general, where you find high rainfall, you will find highly acidic soils.

 I would bet your neighbor has been in the neighborhood a long time and knows you will need to add lime to your lawn from experience alone.
-But I would get a soil test just to be sure about its pH level for a sure fire way in providing lawn care.
+But I would get a soil test just to be sure about its pH for a sure fire way in providing lawn care.

-When To Conduct Lime Application
+When To Lime Your Lawn

 The measurement of soil acidity is defined by its pH level.
 The scale of pH runs from 0 to 14 with a pH of 7 as neutral.
 Anything above a soil pH of 7 is alkaline and below a pH of 7 is an acidic soil.